 What jobs, you ask?
 Well, there are plenty of them, going from the obvious – economist, mathematician – to some that aren’t that clear on what you’d need, such as pharmacist.

-In order to create our list we checked out multiple sites presenting the best jobs for math lovers, including Business Insider, Sokanu, and College Choice, to name a few.
+In order to create our list of best careers if you love math we checked out multiple sites presenting the best jobs for math lovers, including Business Insider, Sokanu, and College Choice, to name a few.
 We checked how often some jobs repeated through all these sites we visited, and then reordered everything by the rank said jobs had on the 2016 Jobs Report from CareerCast which measures stress, physical demand and the current and future employment outlook of hundreds of occupations, as well as the pay and other factors.
 And, since you love math you will surely enjoy reading our article on the greatest mathematicians of all time, as well.

 Without further ado, here are the 15 best careers if you love math.